ThomasForselius/project-1/README.md

 * Colors used are simple - I wanted to keep it simple with a high contrast for maximum accessibility;
     - Black text on white background - for main text
     - White text on dark background - for menu and hero header text
 * The background I chose is a group of people gathered in the sunrise/sunset to give a friendly sense of sharing fun events with friends.
-This background image cought my eye due to the very subtle nature of it; there's nothing distracting about the image so you concentrate on the webpage itself, but still get a sense of context for the background
+This background image cought my eye due to the very subtle nature of it; there's nothing distracting about the image so you concentrate on the webpage itself, but still get a sense of context of friendship
-* The background image works well as a full page background that isn't too distracting, and works well on responsive media.
+* The background image works well as a full page background that isn't too distracting, but also very well on responsive media
 * Navigation styling is done with resposiveness in mind, so the desktop and tablet version of the menus are the same.
   The width of the menu is adaptive so it's as resposive as possible.

+## Links

+* There are
+  * Home
+  * What is it?
+  * Events
+  * Results
+  * Sign up / Login

 # Features